What Is a Prenuptial Agreement?

 When you’re in the exciting process of planning a wedding and preparing for a life with your future spouse, the last thing you probably want to think about is the chance that your marriage will end.
 However, it’s an important event to consider.
-From divorce to the death of one spouse, you should have a plan in place beforehand so you know what to do.
+In the event of divorce, you should have a plan in place beforehand so you know what to do.
 Whether you are about to be married, in a marriage, or already in the divorce process, consulting a family law attorney that is practiced in the laws of your specific state is the best course.

 Since divorce is a common way to end a marriage in the United States, couples engaged to be married should prepare themselves for that possibility.
-One of the best ways to protect your assets if your marriage dissolves is to sign a prenuptial agreement, or “prenup,” prior to the wedding.
+One of the best ways to protect your assets if your marriage dissolves is to sign a valid prenuptial agreement, or “prenup,” before the wedding.

-A prenup, when done correctly, is a legally-binding contract between you and your spouse.
-These contracts help set up your financial rights during divorce proceedings, including whether or not one party will pay alimony, how you’ll divide property and other assets, and can even affect your children’s future inheritances.
+A prenup, when done correctly, is a legally binding contract between you and your spouse.
+These contracts help set up your financial rights during divorce proceedings, including whether one party will pay alimony, how you’ll divide marital property and other assets, and can even affect your children’s future inheritances.
 They can also protect you from your spouse’s debts.
-For example, a common provision of prenups is that each person will get to keep the assets they had before the marriage after the marriage ends.
+For example, a standard provision of prenups is that each person will get to keep the assets they had before the marriage after the marriage ends.

 While there are many things prenup can decide in advance, most issues involving your children are not included.
 Prenups exist to protect financial assets, which your children are not.
-As such, you and your spouse can’t commit to valid custody agreements through a prenuptial agreement.
+You and your spouse can’t commit to valid custody agreements through a prenuptial agreement.
 Child custody is generally determined at the time of separation or divorce.

 Even some financial matters regarding your children aren’t eligible for prenup inclusion.
 For example, agreements on future child support payments after a divorce will generally not be allowed or enforceable.

-The first step to getting a prenuptial agreement is talking to your fiance about your desire to get one.
-For some people, this can be a difficult or delicate conversation, as no one wants to imagine their life without their partner someday.
+The first step to getting a prenuptial agreement is talking to your fiancé about your desire to get one.
+This can be a delicate conversation for some people, as no one wants to imagine their life without their partner someday.
 However, the effects of a prenup can protect and benefit both parties and should not be discounted without serious consideration.

 The prenup will be a written document that you’ve both signed.
-Each state differs on what is required to make the document valid and enforceable in court, so getting legal advice on a prenup is critical.
+State law differs on what is required to make the document valid and enforceable in court, so getting legal advice on a prenup is critical.
 The decisions and agreements you’ve made should be written out in clear, understandable, and factual terms.
 Vagueness or false information could nullify the prenup.

-While it’s possible in some states to create a prenup yourself, it’s much more common, and advisable, to get professional assistance from a law firm familiar with marital agreements.
-In some jurisdictions, it’s mandatory for each partner to have their own lawyer when creating a prenup.
+While it’s possible in some states to create a prenup yourself, it’s much more common and advisable to get professional assistance from a law firm familiar with marital agreements.
+In some jurisdictions, each partner must have separate attorneys when creating a prenup.
 That’s to ensure the agreement is as fair as possible for both of you.
 Finally, in addition to requiring both parties’ signatures, states such as New York and California have their own guidelines and regulations for validating a prenup.

-Even the smallest mistakes in your contract could invalidate it.
-Using a local experienced estate planning attorney or family law lawyer could help you draft a more secure prenup that can better protect you, your spouse, and your families.
+Even the most minor mistakes in your contract could invalidate a prenup.
+Using an experienced local estate planning attorney or family law attorney could help you draft a more secure prenup to better protect you, your spouse, and your families.